 Ordman began work in the Leavenworth Unified School District as an English teacher at West Junior High in 1983, and moved to Leavenworth High School as an English teacher beginning in the 1984-85 school year, where he also coached the girls varsity team until 1991.

-Page 2 of 2 - "Each of our teams was unique and remarkable.
+"Each of our teams was unique and remarkable.
 I feel blessed to have had the opportunity to work with these young women, their families, and the folks at Leavenworth High School and the community.

 I look forward to seeing and getting reacquainted with the former players and colleagues next weekend," said Coach Ordman.